 By Nick Adjami

 October 6, 2020

-The Centers for Disease Control and Prevention (CDC) announced a national ban on evictions for certain renters, effective beginning September 4, 2020 until December 31, 2020.
-The ban was then extended by congress and then again, twice, by President Biden, and is now set to expire at the end of January, 2021.
+On September 4, 2020, the Centers for Disease Control and Prevention (CDC) announced a national ban on evictions for certain renters, effective through December 31, 2020.
+The ban was extended by congress and then again, twice, by President Biden, and is now set to expire at the end of June, 2021.
 To take advantage of the protection, renters must submit a signed declaration to their landlords asserting that they:

 - Are unable to pay the rent due to income loss or medical expenses